suncoast-devs/handbook/lessons/career-prep/branding.md

 ### Volunteer Experience

 Companies like to see if you are about more than just the work.
-Showcasing how you support the community, environment, and other causes show that you give back, which your profile visitors may find interesting and impressive.
+Showcasing how you support the community, environment, and other causes shows that you give back, which your profile visitors may find interesting and impressive.

 ### Skills & Endorsements

-The Skills and Endorsements section not only allows you to showcase your skills but also receive endorsements by others who loved your work related to the skills you added.
+The Skills and Endorsements section not only allows you to showcase your skills but also receive endorsements from others who loved your work related to the skills you added.
 You want your skill section to tell others who you are and what you can do while including keywords that make you more searchable.